Power Platform on V-Net: Enhancing Security, Compliance, and Performance

 1. Preparing the Azure Virtual Network (VNet) and configuring the required subnets

-2. Creating and applying the Enterprise Policy for Power Platform
+2. Creating the Enterprise Policy for Power Platform

 3. Injecting the Power Platform environment into the Azure VNet